A Tribute to Nathaniel Branden

 Ever heard of The Psychology of Romantic Love?

-It's one of many books by Nathaniel Branden, a great man who led a life of much love and accomplishment.
+It's one of many books by Nathaniel Branden, who led a fascinating life of love and accomplishment.

 Another one of his books is The Psychology of Self-Esteem.
 His work, including his groundbreaking "sentence stems," has changed the lives of tens of thousands of people.

-What some people don't know about Nathaniel Branden is that his life included the tragic loss of his second wife.
+What some people don't know about Nathaniel Branden is that a turning point in his life was the tragic, sudden loss of his second wife, Patrecia Scott Wynand.

 It won't surprise you that people walk around every day rarely or even never discussing their heartaches or things they've been through in the past.